polterguy/lizzie/README.md

 created more or less as a joke.

 The Lizzie tokenizer also contains only 7 different tokens.
-There are no operators in the language, no keywords, and only one type of statement, which are all _"functions"_, that all have the same signature.
+There are no operators in the language, no keywords, and only one type of statement.
+In fact all _"statements"_ are _"functions"_, that all have the same signature.
 Compare this to the 500+ keywords, and 50+ operators of C#, and the 1,000+ pages of reference documentation for C#, and hopefully you understand the advantage.

 * [The entire language and its syntax explained in 12 pages](/docs/introduction.md)